tytydraco/yessleep/out/Where_I_come_from_we_dont_believe_in_ghosts_or_spirits_We_have_our_own_frightening_creatures_We_call_them_Jinns.md

 This strange question took me by surprise.
 I never considered suicide seriously.
 For a few seconds, I was lost in this strange thought when I noticed two silhouettes waving at me to stop a little further ahead on the deserted road.
 One of the men was tall, while the other was short and skinny.
 I got closer to them without even realizing it, most likely due to a taxi driver's automatic reflex.
 I was about to stop when I remembered I had a passenger in my taxi.

 In my country, we are allowed to pick up up to three passengers, but I never pick up a man when I have a female client in my taxi.
 I then changed my mind and waved at the two men to apologize, and I continued on my way.
-I was completely absorbed in this strange conversation with the woman when I noticed we had arrived in front of the Rialto Cinema Kiosk.
+I was completely absorbed in this strange conversation with the woman when I noticed we had arrived in front of the movie theater’s kiosk.
 I came to a complete stop and checked the rearview mirror to inform the woman that she had arrived at her destination.

 She wasn’t there!